 zumBrunnen, Inc., founded in 1989, is an independent building consulting firm serving a diverse base of national clients.
 The firm has developed unique, industry-specific building consulting services bringing cost-savings to existing facilities and start-up, expansion and renovation projects.
-The company’s construction consulting services help mitigate poor construction, project overruns, contract disputes and noncompliant construction.
-These services can be coordinated to fulfill financial institutions’ construction monitoring requirements. zumBrunnen’s licensed engineers ensure satisfaction and on-time delivery.
+The company’s construction consulting services help mitigate poor construction, project overruns, contract disputes and non-compliant construction.
+These services can be coordinated to fulfill financial institutions’ construction monitoring requirements.

 zumBrunnen offers a unique FacilityForecast® System, a proprietary facility condition assessment and data management system designed to manage long-term capital and operating costs, depreciation expense, and required repairs.
 The system is supported by FacilityForecast® Software.